 The average completion time is approximately three hours; however, completion times may vary based on learning styles and degree of interaction.

-EASE 8–12 classroom resources are available for download throughout the course and as a package at the end of the course.
+EASE K–7 lesson plans are available for download at the end of the course.